HaxeFoundation/haxe-evolution/proposals/0000-new-function-type.md

 ## Drawbacks

-The obvious drawback is that we'll have two function type syntaxes, which is why I think we should either deprecate or remove the old syntax.
-Removing the old syntax would be a huge change, but we're talking about a major release, and we are able to provide an automatic migration tool.
+The obvious drawback is that we'll have two function type syntaxes, which is why I think we should deprecate and eventually remove the old syntax.
+Removing the old syntax would be a huge change, but we're talking about a major releases, and we are able to provide an automatic migration tool.

 ## Alternatives

-I already [tried the another approach](https://github.com/HaxeFoundation/haxe/pull/6428) of "augmenting" the current funtion type syntax with argument names: `a:Int -> b:String -> Void`, but unfortunately that introduced a [syntax ambiguity](https://github.com/HaxeFoundation/haxe/issues/6433) with macro reification and case patterns.
-One workaround for that would be to require parenthesis for named arguments, so it would be `(name:Type)->Ret`, but that [suggests](https://github.com/HaxeFoundation/haxe/pull/6428#issuecomment-312671102) that one could do `(name:Type, name:Type)->Ret` while it's an invalid syntax.
+I already [tried the another approach](https://github.com/HaxeFoundation/haxe/pull/6428) of augmenting the current funtion type syntax with argument names: `a:Int -> b:String -> Void`, but unfortunately that introduced a [syntax ambiguity](https://github.com/HaxeFoundation/haxe/issues/6433) with macro reification and case patterns.
+One workaround for that would be to require parenthesis for named arguments, so it would be `(name:Type)->Ret`, but that [suggests](https://github.com/HaxeFoundation/haxe/pull/6428#issuecomment-312671102) that one could do `(name:Type, name:Type)->Ret` while it's an invalid syntax (one would have to do `(name:Type)->(name:Type)->Ret` instead).

 ## Unresolved questions